Why We Do It

 - Facilitate the donation, upload and expansion of content that already resides within heritage, culture, news-gathering and academic institutions across Africa onto Wikipedia.

 WikiAfrica uses a multi-pronged approach to achieve these ambitions.
-Each initiative is designed to stand alone, but also function as part of a broader ecosystem to achieve the overall project’s aims.
+Each initiative is designed to stand alone, but also function as part of a broader ecosystem to achieve the project’s wider aims.
 The project is Pan-African in scope and incorporates many cultures and languages.
 WikiAfrica initiatives currently include:

 - WikiAfrica Incubator – gives new editors and contributors a safe, supported environment while they nurture and develop their articles and their skills as Wikipedians;